knutmattheisen/replicationdash/README.md

 ## Deployment

-1. Download `mergedash.exe` from GitHub Releases
+1. Download `replicationdash.exe` from GitHub Releases
-2. Place `mergedash.exe` in any folder on your admin PC
+2. Place it in any folder on your admin PC
-3. Double-click `mergedash.exe`
+3. Double-click `replicationdash.exe`
 4. Open browser: **http://localhost:9090**
 5. Click **+ Add Server** to connect your first SQL Server instance